UW-POLS503/2015/notes/notes.md

 Problem: I feel that I am missing good examples; Mostly Harmless has some, but I should get more political science relevant outcomes

+## Post-Lecture

+Covered

+- Followup on questions on homework.

+    - When to use different transformations
+	- Provide explanations of how to choose a specific model

+- What to cover next week: panel or IV?
+Panel.
+- Binary treatment variables
+- Causal Inference and potential outcomes

+Questions

+- How does the logit transformation relate to the omitted variables.
+- How have I used causal inference in my research?
+- How do methods in MLE relate to causal inference?
+- Question about Achen Rule of Three - it caused more confusion than it is worth.
+I think his points may be better made by focusing on controlling for one thing.
+- Do I start simple and expand or start big and contract with models?

+## Next Time

+I have too many equations on the screen that I yada-yada-yada'd.
+I need notes.
+No equation on screen unless I am willing to discuss it.

+### Binary Outcomes

+- Pretty good.
+- Need to more clear about the LPM argument in Angrist and Pischke.
+    Not clear if I buy all of it.
+Maybe not worth including.
+- Working through examples and showing plots is good
+- Need to have more details of examples used.

+### Causal Inference

+- Needs a major reworking.
+- Too much abstract math.
+Need examples for everything; both simulations and real world data.
+- Need to clarify my thoughts about how potential outcomes relates to other methods of model testing / causal inference.